Hilscher/netPI-nodered-npix-rs485/README.md

 #### Accessing

 After starting the container open Node-RED in your browser with `http://<netpi's ip address>:<mapped host port>` e.g. `http://192.168.0.1:1880`.
-Two nodes *serial rs485 (in/out)* in the nodes *npix* library palette provides you access to the RS485 interface of the NPIX module.
+Three nodes *serial rs485 (in,out,in/out)* in the nodes *npix* library palette provides you access to the RS485 interface of the NPIX module.
 The nodes' info tab in Node-RED explains how to use them.

 #### Automated build